CAGE Questionnaire Calculator

 The CAGE test is sensitive to problem drinking, but this is a broad term and can refer to hazardous drinking, binge drinking or alcohol dependence, amongst other things.
 Here are a few short definitions to give you the big picture.

-Binge drinking - The CDC defines binge drinking as a drinking pattern that brings a person's BAC (blood alcohol concentration) to 0.08 grams per cent or more.
+Binge drinking - The BAC calculator to estimate it).
 Some definitions also include 'an intention to become intoxicated'.
-It is one of the most common problem drinking patterns, often present in young adults, whose explanation is 'social drinking', or 'having fun'.
+It is one of the most common problem drinking patterns, often present in young adults, whose explanation is 'social drinking', or 'having fun'.defines binge drinking as a drinking pattern that brings a person's BAC (blood alcohol content) to 0.08 grams per cent or more (use the

 Alcohol dependence - a strong and hardly controllable desire to drink alcohol.
 A person affected by alcoholism will organise their everyday life around alcohol and fail any attempt to cut down drinking.
 They will continue to do so even when social or medical problems arise.
 Also, an alcoholic may experience withdrawal symptoms when quitting drinking - so it is always advised to seek professional medical consultation rather than suddenly stopping.